Towards Prediction of Financial Crashes with a D-Wave Quantum Computer

-Once shown that it is possible to recast the problem of finding financial equilibrium into a language that is amenable to quantum annealers, this section deals with its implementation using a state-of-the-art quantum annealer, namely, the D-Wave 2000.
-This quantum annealer consists of 2048 qubits connected according to the Chimera graph topology (see Fig.~\ref{chimera}).
+Once shown that it is possible to recast the problem of finding financial equilibrium into a language amenable to QUBO solvers, and in particular, quantum annealers, this section deals with its implementation using a state-of-the-art quantum annealer, namely, the D-Wave 2000Q.
+This quantum annealer consists of up to 2048 qubits connected according to the Chimera graph topology (see Fig.~\ref{chimera}).
 It is designed to solve embedded Ising problems or QUBO problems.

 Two simulations were produced: \begin{enumerate} \item A financial network without failure term, which is simple to solve on a classical computer in order to benchmark the performance of the quantum processor. \item A financial network with the inherently nonlinear risk of failure.
 We will perturb the asset price vector in this network to compute the new equilibrium configuration using the quantum annealing algorithm. \end{enumerate}